Bocchio01/Connect-4-Game/README.md

 cmake --build .
 ```

-This will generate the executables for the client and server in the `build` directory.
+This will generate the executables for the client and server in the `build/bin` directory.

 ### Running the first game